 Last spring I discovered with delight wild morel mushrooms popping up in our backyard.
 After two winters of biking the American River bike trail looking for edible mushrooms, having been bit by the wild porcini bug on forays in Northern California, here they were, growing right in the yard!

 - 3 cups hot water

-- 3 cloves garlic, finely chopped (1 heaping Tbsp)
+- 3 cloves garlic, minced (1 Tbsp)

-- 1/3 cup finely chopped shallots
+- 1/3 cup dry sherry

 - Salt and Pepper

 - 4 cups good quality chicken stock (or vegetable broth for vegetarian version)

 - 1 teaspoon salt (plus more to taste)

 - 1/2 cup heavy cream